 Alex English

 Alex English, a native of Columbia, South Carolina, enjoyed a stellar NBA career, playing for the Milwaukee Bucks, Indiana Pacers, and Denver Nuggets.
 English was a prolific scorer, leading the league in points during the 1982-1983 season and becoming the first player in NBA history to score 2,000 points in eight consecutive seasons.
-He was an eight-time NBA All-Star and was inducted into the Naismith Memorial Basketball Hall of Fame in 1997.
+He was an eight-time NBA All-Star inducted into the Naismith Memorial Basketball Hall of Fame in 1997.

 Ja Morant